Sometimes volunteers are just going to quit, and there’s nothing you can do to change their minds.

 1. Share the impact volunteers have

 One of the best ways to remind people why what they do matters is to show them what happens as a result of their work.

-We don’t always get to see the direct fruits of our labor, and some roles will see more tangible ways they impact your mission, but you can always remind someone what they are contributing to, and how their contribution affects the outcome.
+We don’t always get to see the direct fruits of our labor, and some roles will see more tangible ways they impact your mission, but you can always remind someone to what they are contributing, and how their contribution affects the outcome.
 Talk about your mission and how what they do each week makes that mission possible, or fulfills that mission in some way.

 If you’re having trouble communicating this to your volunteers, try to imagine your church without that role.
 What changes?

 Imagine your church without greeters.
 How would newcomers and visitors feel when they set foot in your door?

 Imagine you didn’t have a volunteer running your presentations.
 Who would that role fall to each service?
 How would you work around it?

 Imagine that nobody in your church volunteered to play or sing in the worship band.
 What would worship look like each week?